Jacinda Ardern

-Dame Jacinda Kate Laurell Ardern (/ɑːrˈdɜːrn/ ar-DURN; born 26 July 1980) is a New Zealand politician and activist who was the 40th prime minister of New Zealand and leader of the Labour Party from 2017 to 2023.
+Dame Jacinda Kate Laurell Ardern (/ɑːrˈdɜːrn/ ah-DURN; born 26 July 1980) is a New Zealand activist and former politician who served as prime minister of New Zealand and leader of the Labour Party from 2017 to 2023.
 She was a member of Parliament (MP) as a list MP from 2008 to 2017 and for Mount Albert from 2017 to 2023.

 Born and raised in Hamilton, Ardern grew up in Morrinsville and Murupara.
 She joined the New Zealand Labour Party at the age of 17.
 After graduating from the University of Waikato in 2001, Ardern worked as a researcher in the office of then-New Zealand Prime Minister Helen Clark.
 She later worked in London as an adviser in the Cabinet Office during Tony Blair's premiership.
 In 2008, Ardern was elected president of the International Union of Socialist Youth.
 Ardern was first elected as an MP in the 2008 general election, when Labour lost power after nine years.
 She was later elected to represent the Mount Albert electorate in a by-election on 25 February 2017.

 Ardern was unanimously elected as deputy leader of the Labour Party on 1 March 2017, after the resignation of Annette King.
 Exactly five months later, with an election due, Labour's leader Andrew Little resigned after a historically low opinion polling result for the party, with Ardern elected unopposed as leader in his place.
 Labour's support increased rapidly after Ardern became leader, and she led her party to gain 14 seats at the 2017 general election on 23 September, winning 46 seats to the National Party's 56.
 After negotiations, New Zealand First chose to enter a minority coalition government with Labour, supported by the Green Party, with Ardern as prime minister.
 She was sworn in by the governor-general on 26 October 2017.
 She became the world's youngest female head of government at age 37.
 Ardern gave birth to her daughter on 21 June 2018, making her the world's second elected head of government to give birth while in office (after Benazir Bhutto).